Lars Ulrich: Metallica

 Later in 1981, Ulrich met James Hetfield in Downey, California, and they formed the heavy metal band Metallica upon Ulrich securing a spot in a compilation album of local metal bands named Metal Massacre.
-He got the band name from a friend, Ron Quintana, who was brainstorming names for a heavy metal fanzine he was creating, and Metallica was one of the options, the other being "Metal Mania".
-Ulrich encouraged him to choose Metal Mania, and used the name Metallica for himself.
+He got the band name from a friend, Ron Quintana, who was brainstorming names for a heavy metal fanzine he was creating, with Metallica and Metal Mania being among the options; Ulrich encouraged him to choose Metal Mania, and used the name Metallica for himself.

 He became known as a pioneer of fast thrash drum beats, featured on many of Metallica's early songs, such as "Metal Militia" from Kill 'Em All, "Fight Fire with Fire" from Ride the Lightning, "Battery" and "Damage Inc." from Master of Puppets and "Dyers Eve" from ...And Justice for All.
 He has since been considerably influential due to both the popularity of his band, as well as his drum techniques, such as the double bass drum in the song "One" (...And Justice for All) and "Dyers Eve".
 Since the release of Metallica, Ulrich adopted a less focused and simplified style of drumming, and reduced his kit from a 9-piece to a 7-piece.

-Between 1998 and 2002, Ulrich tried running a record label, the Music Company.
-The company was a joint venture with Metallica accountant Tim Duffy.
-It failed to catch on and folded in the spring 2002.
-His voice can be heard in the opening seconds of "Leper Messiah" and he also counts to four in his native Danish on the "St. Anger" music video.
-To unwind after some gigs, Ulrich listens to jazz.
+Between 1998 and 2002, Ulrich tried running a record label, the Music Company, which was a joint venture with Metallica accountant Tim Duffy.
+It failed to catch on and folded in 2002.
+His voice can be heard at the beginning of "Leper Messiah" and he also counts to four in his native Danish in the "St. Anger" music video.